Testing for Heartworms

 - Fluid accumulation in belly

 I just brought my puppy in for her first set of shots.
-Why would they not test her then?
+Why didn’t they test her then?

 It takes baby heartworms 7 months to mature into adults.
 The blood sample used to test for heartworms only detects adult heartworms.

 My pet rarely goes outside.
-Does he really need the preventative?
+Does he really need to take a heartworm preventative?

-I keep my pet on heartworm prevention every month.
-Why do I have to test him every year?
+My pet takes a heartworm preventative every month -why do I have to test him every year?

 Heartworm preventatives are labeled by the FDA as a prescription, meaning they must only be used or used under the direction of a licensed veterinarian.